jeremysinger/gijoe/README.md

 upcoming Coursera specialization entitled *Computational Thinking with JavaScript*.

+## Tutorials

+All tutorials must be written within the tutorials file.
+The website takes in markdown files and each tutorial file must be numbered in order.
+E.g. 1.md, 2.md etc. In order to parse through the markdown we are making use of the showdown library.
+For documentation of the syntax click [here](http://demo.showdownjs.com)

+If you want to have a specific code base with your tutorial please enter js files in the savefiles directory and name the files with the same number as the markdown files within the tutorial file. e.g. 1.md will have the savefile 1.js.
+Don't worry if you don't have a js file for each md file as they will be automatically created when the user opens the tutorial for the first time.

 ## Brief Guide to the most common types of Markdown

 ### Text